 We try to winnow out some of the chaff using the wind when unloading by placing the spout near the edge of a wooden box (about a 7 foot fall).
 We only use a gravity box for our oats, spelt and wheat.
 Our harvest requirements of all the other grains are less than one tonne per year.
 If the grain is slightly wet, we screw our aeration fan to a port on the bottom edge of a box and run it for several dry days.
 If the moisture level is above the safe level for aerating alone, we are in a real jamb.
 In an emergency we have to spread the crop out on a very large black tarp in the sun for two days, covering it at night or for rain and dew.
 Anyone out there know of a one tonne grain dryer?
 Everything is run quickly through the cleaner before storage in their wooden boxes.
 Each week we clean only enough for the market until early winter, when we have enough time to clean the rest of the grain.
 Depending upon the grain we try to grow enough for minimum two years’ market supply.
 This is not necessary in normal grain farming, but for us if we have a crop failure in oats or wheat, we are out of business.
 Producer based farmers’ markets demand that all products for sale are our own and thus I cannot purchase grain from somewhere else if I have a failure.
 This necessitates that we take huge (not normally economical) steps to ensure we do not have a crop failure.
 This year I planted seven varieties of hard red spring wheat at two different planting dates (two weeks apart).
 Normal flour mills simply import from somewhere else if there is a crop failure in their local area.
 Because we store in aerated wooden bins, our crop can last for many years.

 Augers and elevators are difficult to clean out.
 Luckily, at our size, we do it all by bucket, this allows us to keep everything clean.
+Our new cleaner has two elevator legs that are very easy to vacuum out.
 We have a separate small cleaner, dehuller and roller for the oats.
 This allows us to test gluten free so far.

 To be frank, we do waste a lot of effort and yield to produce a premium product using the basic equipment we have.
 We do our best with the equipment we can afford.
 It can be discouraging but to sell a person flour they cannot purchase anywhere else locally is quite rewarding.

 I comb the net every morning from 4:30 to 5:30 looking for certain pieces of equipment at auctions and in various classifieds.
 In the past year.
 We sell most of our grain for $1 per cup.
-Our wheat sells for 75 cents per cup.
 Bulk costs are less than half of small serving sizes.
 We sell 5 gallon buckets or by the tote (totes must be ordered before the season).

 If there is ever a type of grain that you feel we should grow please make us aware of it.
 If anyone knows of a source of seed as well, that would be appreciated.
 We limit wholesale sales to guarantee we maintain enough supply for the retail market.
-Generally, cups are $1, buckets are $45 retail, and bulk is half again.
-We are currently supplying our existing wholesale customers, and are accepting new wholesale orders for the fall of 2013.
-If you are interested, wholesale orders are due by March 2013 for fall delivery.
+Generally, cups are $1, buckets are $75 retail, and bulk is half again.
+For spelt and “oats like rice” we charge more for buckets, $75.
+We are currently supplying our existing wholesale customers, and are accepting new wholesale orders for the fall.
+If you are interested, wholesale orders are due by March for fall delivery next year.